COMPETITION FAQ’S

 International Competitions

-• The best place to get information on the annual Championships is to read the rules and the rule modifications
+The best place to get information on the National Championships is to read the rules and the rule modifications.
+[Link to National Competition Rules]

 The competition will consist of five three hour-long periods, and will be held at five venues.
 Competitors will be divided into five groups, which may number as high as 26 per group.
 No more than one team member is permitted on the same water, and competitors designated as individuals will be assigned to one of the five groups.
 On streams or lake shorelines, each individual will be assigned a "beat" -- a stretch that he or she will fish for three hours.
 The group will then move to the next competition venue and fish for another three-hour period - two periods on the two full days and one 3 hour period on Thursday.